cseanburns/geo-titles/manuscript/title-manuscript.md

 average citations compared to all journals in *Scopus*.
 The average SJR in the data was above average
 (*m* = 1.333; *mdn* = 1.055).
-However, after deduplicating publication titles, the average SJR in the data was lower
+However, after deduplicating publication titles and counting only unique journal titles, the average SJR in the data was lower
 (*m* = 1.155; *mdn* = 0.848),
 indicating that article titles,